 Technicals On The Audio Technica AT2035

-We tried the microphone with vocals, acoustic guitar and also drums.
-While the microphone sounds decent when doing vocal recording, recording acoustic guitars with the AT2025 have been pleasing with the extra sheen with the brightness of the microphone.
-There were a little static if you were to touch the microphone with your fingers, so we weren’t sure whether it was built that way or the unit we had was a faulty.
+We tried the microphone with vocals, acoustic guitar, and also drums.
+While the microphone sounds decent when doing vocal recording, recording acoustic guitars with the AT2025 has been pleasing with the extra sheen with the brightness of the microphone.
+There was a little static if you were to touch the microphone with your fingers, so we weren’t sure whether it was built that way or the unit we had was faulty.
 The problem didn’t bother us though as nobody touches the microphone while recording anyway!

 The microphone was able to handle high SPL levels as well when it came to recording drums.
 While in the affordable price range, it does give a bang for its buck with its sound quality and appealing to many new studio owners and even to the seasoned intermediate.